MicrosoftDocs/windows-dev-docs/hub/apps/winui/index.md

 WinUI 3 is the native UI platform component that ships with the [Windows App SDK](../windows-app-sdk/index.md) (completely decoupled from the [Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk/)).
 The Windows App SDK provides a unified set of APIs and tools that can be used in a consistent way by any desktop app on a broad set of target Windows 10 OS versions.

 > [!Important]
 > WinUI 3 - Windows App SDK 0.8 is the latest stable, supported version of WinUI 3.
 With this version of WinUI 3, you can create production apps and publish them to the Microsoft Store.
+For more details, see the [overview and release notes](winui3/release-notes/release-notes-08-preview.md).
 >
 > Please use the [WinUI GitHub repo](https://github.com/microsoft/microsoft-ui-xaml) to provide feedback and log suggestions and issues.